tinac22-design/tina.cheng/Portfolio /API-sample.md

 # Ad URL Templates – API Documentation

-This is a sample API document and focuses on Ad URL Templates.
+This sample API document is intended to guide users on Ad URL templates.

 ## Overview